 A Scottish Charity (Scottish Charity Number SC033116)

-A regisered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number 2443RS;
+A registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number 2443RS;

 and having our Registered Office at:

 Unit 10, Abronhill Shopping Centre, Abronhill, Cumbernauld, Glasgow, G67 3AZ

-Abronhill Housing Association takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the General Data Protection Regulation applicable from the 25 May 2018 and the Data Protection Act 2018
+Abronhill Housing Association takes the issue of data protection law compliance very seriously, including compliance with the UK General Data Protection Regulation, the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations.

 We are notified as a Data Controller with the Office of the Information Commissioner (ICO) under registration number Z4852919 and we are the data controller of any personal data that you provide to us.

 This website privacy notice explains how we collect and use personal information about you.
 Separate versions of Privacy Notices are issued to our Tenants, Staff and Board Members.

 - pay your rent;